 We have over 20 years of experience

 In a world where economic uncertainties seem to be the new norm, the thought of foreclosure can loom like a dark cloud overhead.
-It can be very stressful to think that you might lose your home, but remember that you have the power to make things better.
-You can take immediate actions to protect yourself from foreclosure risk, whether you’re having trouble with money or just want to protect your investment.
+It’s stressful to think you might lose your home, but you can make things better.
+You can take immediate steps to protect yourself from foreclosure risk, whether you’re having money trouble or want to safeguard your investment.
 Do not let hopelessness take over; instead, learn about how to protect your home and future and take action.
+Take immediate actions to protect your home from the risk of foreclosure.
 Start by following these steps.

 1. Know The Foreclosure Procedure

 Dealing with a residential foreclosure starts with knowing what it means.
-Should a homeowner neglect to make mortgage payments, the legal procedure known as foreclosure lets a lender seize control of a property.
-Usually it proceeds in a sequence of steps:
+Should a homeowner neglect to make mortgage payments, the legal process known as foreclosure allows a lender to seize control of the property.
+Typically, the foreclosure process proceeds in a sequence of steps:

-• Following several months of missed payments, the lender will formally notify you warning that foreclosure procedures could start.
+• After several months of missed payments, the lender will formally notify you, warning that foreclosure proceedings may begin.

-• Your state will choose whether the lender files a lawsuit or a notice of sale to indicate the beginning of the foreclosure.
+• Your state will determine whether the lender files a lawsuit or issues a notice of sale to initiate the foreclosure.

 Knowing your position in the process enables you to grasp your choices and deadlines, thereby enabling you to act early to prevent losing your house.